Wells Fargo Whale Trades Spotted - Wells Fargo (NYSE:WFC)

 Volume & Open Interest Development

-In terms of liquidity and interest, the mean open interest for Wells Fargo options trades today is 5997.67 with a total volume of 2,187.00.

-In the following chart, we are able to follow the development of volume and open interest of call and put options for Wells Fargo's big money trades within a strike price range of $32.5 to $50.0 over the last 30 days.
+Looking at the volume and open interest is a powerful move while trading options.
+This data can help you track the liquidity and interest for Wells Fargo's options for a given strike price.
+Below, we can observe the evolution of the volume and open interest of calls and puts, respectively, for all of Wells Fargo's whale trades within a strike price range from $25.0 to $55.0 in the last 30 days.

 Wells Fargo Option Volume And Open Interest Over Last 30 Days